Bobliuuu/RAIdology/README.md

 # RAIdology

+**Note**: Please see CATEGORIES.md for a more detailed description of each category prize we are going for.

 ## Inspiration

 [80 million CT scans](https://www.health.harvard.edu/cancer/radiation-risk-from-medical-imaging) are performed every year in the US according to Harvard Medical School.